Andre-lab/ZEAL_commandLine/README.md

 # Input

 ZEAL can be run in two modes depending on if one or two protein structures are given as input.
 Protein structrues can either be given as files (`'filename.pdb'` or ` `'`filepath/filename.pdb'` if not in same directory ) or as 4-letter PDB ID codes (eg. '5MOK').
 If a 5-letter PDB ID code is given (eg. '5MOKA'), then the last letter is assumed to be the chain ID ('A') that should be selected for analysis.
 By default, the A chain of the structure (first model if several exist) is used, excluding hydrogen atoms and any heteroatoms.
 If any alternate atom locations are defined, the 'A' state is selected.
-See the section *Changing default parameters* to change what structure data should be used in the analysis.
+See the section \hyperref{H_56E64AE2}{Changing default parameters} to change what structure data should be used in the analysis.